boezzz/ridewithgps-mcp/README.md

 - "Show me my user profile so I can admire my optimistically low weight setting"
 - "Sync my data since last week when I pretended that walk to the coffee shop was a training ride"

-> To use RideWithGPS MCP Server on other MCP Clients, please follow the same steps.
+> To use RideWithGPS MCP Server on other local MCP Clients, please follow the same steps.

 ## API Coverage